-RON needs are driven by airline schedule and how they operate their fleet of aircraft.
-It is difficult to predict whether or not an airline chooses to overnight a flight crew at a particular destination.
+Airline schedules and how they operate their fleet of aircraft drive RON needs.
+It is difficult to predict whether an airline chooses to overnight a flight crew at a destination.
 It is reasonable to anticipate Delta will continue an RON aircraft at GFK into the future.
 Should another airline conduct flights at GFK with RON operations, this would leave the existing apron area with only one usable aircraft parking space with gate access.
 A multi-use aircraft deicing apron and RON parking apron should be considered.